SebastianZakrzewski/EmployeeManager-WebApp/README.md

 gh repo clone SebastianZakrzewski/EmployeeManager-WebApp
 ```

-- If you use Docker you can easy change destination to EmployeeManager-WebApp/BackEnd  then type, this should load all application context.
+- If you use Docker you can easy change directory to EmployeeManager-WebApp/BackEnd  then type, this should load all application context.

 ```bash
  docker-compose up